Wood type: Pre-industrial wood type

-Introduction of wood type
+Machine-cut wood type

 Modern wood type, mass-produced by machine cutting rather than hand-carved, was invented by Darius Wells (1800–1875), who published his first known catalogue in New York City in 1828.
 He introduced the lateral router to cut out wood type more quickly than handcarving.

 William Leavenworth in 1834 introduced the pantograph, allowing the same form to be reproduced from a pattern, and manufactured wood type in Allentown, New Jersey.
 A pantograph has remained a standard way of making wood type, although several other methods have been used such as die-cutting and making the letter as a thin sheet glued to a backing material.

 Some pages from Leavenworth's only surviving specimen, now in the New York Public Library, are shown below.

+Manufacturers of wood type were also established in France, Germany, Britain and other countries.